cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregators are a new class of actor relative to traditional measurement systems where Clients submit measurements to a single server.
-They are critical for both the privacy properties of the system and, in the case of VDAFs, the validity of the measurements obtained.
+They are critical for both the privacy properties of the system and, in the case of VDAFs, the validity of the aggregate results obtained.
 The privacy properties of the system are assured by non-collusion among Aggregators, and Aggregators are the entities that perform validation of Client measurements.
 Thus Clients trust Aggregators not to collude (typically it is required that at least one Aggregator is honest; see {{num-aggregators}}), and Collectors trust